bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

     +----------------------------------------+----------------+---------------+----------------+

-2.5 BLE Netowkr Provisioning and Agent Policy Customization Guide ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+2.5 BLE Network Provisioning and Agent Policy Customization Guide ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

- The BLE Netowkr Provisioning and Agent-Startup code are mainly distributed in the directory:"projects/common_components/bk_boarding_service" and "projects/common_components/bk_smart_config".
+ The BLE Network Provisioning and Agent-Startup code are mainly distributed in the directory:"projects/common_components/bk_boarding_service" and "projects/common_components/bk_smart_config".
 Customers can refer to the following instructions to customize their own solutions.

-1.bk_sconf_prepare_for_smart_config: Entering BLE Netowkr Provisioning mode
+1.bk_sconf_prepare_for_smart_config: Entering BLE Network Provisioning mode

 .. code::